-NATIONAL PROSECCO DAY
+NATIONAL PROSECCO DAY | AUGUST 13

 A sparkling wine, Prosecco is made from a variety of grapes.
-One of the oldest is the Glera, but Prosecco can also be made from Chardonnay, Pinot Gris and Pinot Noir.
+One of the oldest is the Glera.
+However, Prosecco can also be made from Chardonnay, Pinot Gris, and Pinot Noir.
 Primarily grown and bottled in the Veneto region of Italy, Prosecco’s draw is its elegant mousse.
-In wine-speak, the mousse is the lovely, persistent bubbles giving it the sparkle that makes Prosecco so appealing for celebrations.
+In wine-speak, the mousse is the lovely, persistent bubbles.
+These bubbles give Prosecco the sparkle that makes it so appealing for celebrations.

 Enjoy Prosecco with friends over crab cakes and scallops on the beach or with goat cheese, prosciutto, and fresh garden tomatoes at your summer table.
 This sparkling wine pairs well from aperitif to dessert and even brunch cocktails the next day.

 It’s as simple as picking up a couple of bottles of Prosecco, inviting some friends over, and savoring summer’s end.
 Then, share the sentiment on social media with #NationalProseccoDay.